Divco Milk Truck History

 The short 100-3/4" wheelbase truck was powered by a four-cylinder Continental engine, a carry-over from the Model G. Producing 38-horsepower, the 140 cubic-inch motor was governed for a top speed of 32 mph.

-In November of 1937, the new Divco milk truck was announced through the "Automotive Industries" trade magazine.
-Shortly after the Model U was offered, sales began exceeding expectations.
+News of a new Divco milk truck was announced in the November 1937 issue of "Automotive Industries" trade magazine.
+Shortly after, the Model U was released, and sales began exceeding expectations.

 The Divco Model U could be driven from either sitting or standing position.
 On most models, the throttle was a rotary knob on the end of the manual transmission shift lever.
 This set-up was eventually replaced with a right-foot button as the throttle control.